-As part of the public comment process for the Draft Supplemental Environmental Impact Report/Environmental Impact Statement (EIR/EIS), the California High-Speed Rail (HSR) Authority (Authority) and Federal Railroad Administration (FRA) received approximately 285 written comment letters and verbal comments at public hearing.
-Altogether, these 285 submissions contained 1,068 individual comments.
-Many of these comments raised similar issues about the project and its environmental impacts.
-The Authority, as federal lead agency, has therefore prepared a chapter of standard responses to address the issues raised most frequently on the Draft Supplemental EIR/EIS.
+As part of the public review process for the 2018 Final Supplemental EIR, the Authority and FRA received approximately 285 written comment letters and verbal comments at public hearing containing 1,068 individual comments.
+Many of the comments received during the 2018 public comment periods raised similar issues about the project and its environmental impacts.
+The Authority and FRA have therefore prepared a chapter of standard responses to address the most frequently raised issues.
 The standard responses provide a comprehensive response to an issue so that multiple aspects of the issue are addressed in an organized manner in one location.
 This reduces repetition of responses.
 When an individual comment raises an issue discussed in a standard response, the response to the individual comment includes a cross-reference to the appropriate standard response.